mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 ### Place

 This adventure takes place in the [[Regina subsector]] within the [[Spinward Marches]] of the [[lmperium]], in space near a small gas giant in a stellar system with only one significant inhabited planet- [[Keng]] (0805-E2718CA-3).
-The Keng system has two gas giants, a large one much closer to the primary, and the small one very far out.
-As a result, starship traffic to the small gas giant is minimal, and there is little chance that anyone would normally be anywhere near it.
-Keng, of interest only because it is the nearest habitable world, is a small world with a high population and a charismatic oligarchic government.
+The [[Keng]] system has two gas giants, a large one much closer to the primary, and the small one very far out.
+As a result, starship traffic to the small gas giant is minimal, and there is little chance that anyone would normally be anywhere near it.  [[Keng]], of interest only because it is the nearest habitable world, is a small world with a high population and a charismatic oligarchic government.

 ## Using This Adventure